ankitbhati18/ankitbhati18/README.md

 ## Hi there 👋

+I’m an aspiring full-stack developer with a growing passion for building intelligent and scalable web applications.
+I'm particularly interested in the MERN stack (MongoDB/MySQL, Express, React, Node.js) for modern web development, and I'm equally excited about the world of Artificial Intelligence, especially Natural Language Processing (NLP) and how machines can understand and generate human language.

+With a solid foundation in Java and an eagerness to keep learning, I enjoy blending backend logic with frontend creativity, and experimenting with AI-powered features that make applications smarter and more user-friendly.

+I'm currently focused on:

+🔧 Building full-stack web apps using the MERN stack

+🤖 Learning and implementing NLP models and AI tools

+☕ Enhancing my problem-solving skills with Java and data structures

+I'm currently learning:
+NextJs,Go

+Other Frameworks I love :
+Flask,Django...

+Tools I have previously used:

+Postman,Firebase,VScode,REST,Vercel,Git

+I'm always exploring new technologies and looking forward to collaborating on innovative projects that solve real-world problems.

 <!--
 **ankitbhati18/ankitbhati18** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.